Hot Swappable Mechanical Keyboards: The Ultimate Guide

 Endless Experimentation

 The primary reason enthusiasts love hot-swap boards is the freedom to experiment.
-The world of mechanical switches is vast and incredibly diverse.
-There are three main families:
+The world of mechanical switches is vast and incredibly diverse, with three main families:

 • Linear: Smooth, consistent keystrokes from top to bottom, favored by gamers for their speed and predictability.